 Implant Bridge Procedure Q&A

 Beyond Dental & Implant Center offers Dental Bridge Procedure to replace missing teeth.
-Call us for more information or request an appointment online.
-We have locations to serve you in Dallas TX, and Fort Worth TX.
+Contact us for more information or request an appointment online.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Table of Contents:

 Dallas— Dentist & Implant Center

 Why get a bridge?

 A missing tooth is serious.
 However, many people think that a single tooth missing from the back of the mouth, where it cannot be seen, is not all that big of a deal.
 The truth is that even if the tooth cannot be seen when you smile, it can still cause significant complications.
 Replacing a lost tooth is essential.
 Beyond Dental & Implant Center can provide treatment with a bridge.

 Missing a tooth has several significant effects on your life.
 It does not matter if the tooth is visible in your smile or not.
 Effects of tooth loss include